WordPress/gutenberg/packages/data/README.md

 ### dispatch

-Given the name of a registered store, returns an object of the store's action creators.
+Given a store descriptor (also supports legacy calling convention accepting the name of a registered store), returns an object of the store's action creators.
 Calling an action creator will cause it to be dispatched, updating the state value accordingly.

 Note: Action creators returned by the dispatch will return a promise when